Glossary

 Figure

 A method of joining two pieces of lumber end-to-end by sawing into the end of each piece a set of projecting “fingers” that interlock.
 When the pieces are pushed together, these form a strong glue joint.
+This is also done with veneer.

 Fire Retardant